Zeph16/ncurses-hotel/README.md

-## This project is also a very good demo of the ncurses library for making console applications so I highly recommend you try it out, either to see what it's capable of or to tinker around and make improvements
+### This project is a very good demo of a highly minimal use case of the ncurses library for making console applications since it's capable of much more than this so I highly recommend you try it out, either to see what it's capable of even at this scale of usage or to tinker around and make improvements.

-## Any recommendations for fixing the segmentation faults would be very appreciated (commented in the code)
+### Any recommendations for fixing the segmentation faults would be very appreciated (commented in the code)